kiyoshitaro/kaggle_model_sample/README.md

 ## Step

+### Preprocess
-- Đọc data -> gộp dữ liệu train và test,
+- Load data -> combine train and test

+- Drop missing-data feature

+- Drop predominant feature

 - Phân loại feature -> categorical & numerical

+### Clean and creative
+- Categorical_feature:
+	- Feature visualize
-- Feature engineer :
+	- Feature engineer:

-	- categorical: encode cho ordinal và nominal feature , tạo feature mới
+		- Encode by hand ordinal feature

-		- ordinal: 'ExterQual', 'ExterCond', 'BsmtQual','BsmtCond', 'HeatingQC','KitchenQual', 'FireplaceQu', 'GarageQual', 'GarageCond','BsmtExposure', 'BsmtFinType1', 'BsmtFinType2','CentralAir','Functional'

-	-	Sử dụng pd.get_dummies để encode nominal feature
+		- Use pd.get_dummies to onehot-encode nominal feature

-	- numerical:
+- Numerical Feature:
+	- Impute: Use sklearn.impute:  KNNImputer, SimpleImputer,...

-- Tạo feature mới:
+	- Visualize feature vs output

-	- YearsSinceBuilt = YrSold - YearBuilt : Thời gian từ khi được xây dựng đến lúc bán

-	- YearsSinceRemod = YrSold - YearRemodAdd: Thời gian từ khi được tu sửa đến lúc bán
+	- Visualize relation correlation between features
+	- Feature selection:
+		- Consider high-coorrelate features, remove one of them

-- Remove các feature nhiều nhiễu
+		- Remove feature that low-coorrelate with output
+		- Outlier: Visualize in boxplot and remove with threshold or sklearn.neighbors: LocalOutlierFactor

-- Impute data
+	- Feature engineer:
+		- Use feature with high coorelate with output to create new feature: log, exp , ...
+		- Transform datetime feature to float

-- Data outlier
+- Regularization:
-- Scale data -> standard
+	- Normalize data with sklearn.preprocessing: StandardScaler,RobustScaler, MinMaxScaler .
+Fit the scaler just on training data, and then transforming it on both training and test data
+	- Skew (linear) models love normally distributed data , we need to transform this variable and make it more normally distributed.
+Using scipy.special: boxcox1p, inv_boxcox, inv_boxcox1p, ...

+### Modeling & evaluate

-- Visualize distributed
+- Model:
-- Đưa train data vào các mô hình : RandomForestRegressor, GradientBoostingRegressor, DecisionTreeRegressor, … và predict test data
+	- Linear model from  sklearn.linear_model : ElasticNetCV, LassoCV, RidgeCV, ...

+	- Use ensemble learing from sklearn.ensemble: AdaBoostRegressor, RandomForestClassifier, RandomForestRegressor, GradientBoostingRegressor , HistGradientBoostingRegressor, ...

+	- CatBoostRegressor, XGBRegressor, LGBMRegressor

+	- Deealearnig model with Keras Sequential

+- Validate and blending model:

+	- Use model_check in model.py to evaluate model in val_data

+	- Build a normal linear model and fit in train_data to blend all model